mmikol/BigMamasKitchen/README.md

 - Cooking keywords

-- Emoji brackets and comments
+- Emoticon brackets and comments

 - Simple statements terminated with ;)